brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 11 bht.md

 # Philippians 1:11 Commentary Help Text

 ## BHT:
-The works of righteousness that believers produce through the power of the Holy Spirit are likened to the fruit of righteousness.
-By being grafted into Christ, they become fruitful branches, manifesting a life devoted to God.
-These works are not limited to external actions, but rather encompass all aspects of a believer's life, springing from the seed of grace implanted in their heart.
-Through these fruits, believers honor and glorify God, as others witness their good works and are led to praise Him.
+The fruits of righteousness, as the harmonious whole of the works of righteousness, are like the fruit of the Spirit in believers' lives.
+By being grafted into Christ, the root of life, we become fruitful branches.
+Through the grace of Christ and the Spirit sent by the Father, these fruits of righteousness are produced.
+They manifest the glory and praise of God, leading others to recognize and honor Him.
+Believers are called to be filled with these fruits, displaying them abundantly as a testimony to God's transformative work in their lives.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "Regarding the works of righteousness, however manifold, as one harmonious whole, 'the fruit of the Spirit.'"
+1. "Regarding the works of righteousness, however manifold, as one harmonious whole, 'the fruit of the Spirit'."
 2. "We are wild and useless olive trees till we are grafted into Christ, who, by His living root, makes us fruit-bearing branches."
 3. "Through His sending to us the Spirit from the Father."

 ### Albert Barnes: